clambin/traefik-simple-auth/README.md

                   number: 8080
 ```

-This forwards the Google request back to traefik-simple-auth.
+This forwards the request request back to traefik-simple-auth.

 ### Running traefik-simple-auth